Decorating Your Door: Waxing an interior door

 Waxing interior doors, frames, architrave and other products.

 Here at Distinctive Doors we have many years of experience in how to treat timber products to get the best from them.
 In our opinion Briwax Wax Polish is one of the best timber waxes available.
 This is why we recommend it and are one of the leading stockists for the UK market.

 Timber should be sanded and free of dust and grease.
 If you wish to dye the wood, this must be done before applying Briwax or Briwax Original.

 For most timbers Briwax or Briwax Original are applied directly onto the raw or dyed timber.
-Applying Briwax or Briwax Original using 0000 Steel Wool ( Distinctive Doors Note: a lint free cloth is fine too, or for large projects a waxing brush is excellent ).
+Applying Briwax or Briwax Original using 0000 Steel Wool (Distinctive Doors Note: a lint free cloth is fine too).
 Use a small amount of wax, working along the grain until you have covered the entire surface.
 Allow to dry for 2-3 minutes, then buff to desired gloss with a soft cloth.
 If you are using sawn pine, or other similar timbers, you should note that the end grain and rough cut areas of the grain will pick up more wax, and will appear darker than the surrounding timber.
 Ensure that you sand these areas with extra effort before staining or waxing.
 For intricate areas apply Briwax or Briwax Original with a Briwax hand or drill brush and polish with a soft brush.
-For a higher gloss apply a second application as before. ( Distinctive Doors Note: In order to comply with our guarantee terms you MUST apply minimum of 4 coats to completely seal and protect the door ).
+For a higher gloss apply a second application as before.
+(Distinctive Doors Note: In order to comply with our guarantee terms you MUST apply minimum of 4 coats to completely seal and protect the door ).

 ANTIQUES AND OTHER FURNITURE